Renovaro Biosciences Inc.: Cutting Edge AI Company GEDiCube and Cyclomics sign binding LOI to join forces and position themselves at the forefront of the global liquid biopsy marketplace

 - Expected breakthroughs by combining technologies in (early) cancer detection and recurrence of cancer with a single vial of blood.

-- Cyclomics' 4th generation liquid biopsy genomics platform is a truly "Omni-Omic" blood test ready for AI application
+- Cyclomics' 4th generation liquid biopsy genomics platform is the first truly "Omni-Omic" blood test ready for AI application.

 - GEDiCube's award-winning AI is developing high-performance biomarker panels for 13 different cancers.